Skip to Content

 • Leeks

-The main vegetables to be avoided when reducing carbohydrates are the starchier and sweeter vegetables:
+The main vegetables to be avoided when reducing carbohydrates for weight loss (distinguish weight loss from health) are the starchier and sweeter vegetables:

 • Carrots (some diets flag carrots as a problem, though they are lower in carbs than others in this group)